 If a lot requires a septic system with a well, the costs will typically be higher.
 Although this is a greater initial investment, you are likely to recoup this amount over time since there will be no monthly sewer and water bills.

 A developer may charge a review fee.
-Some developers charge a 1% fee to build in their subdivision.
+Some developers charge a 1% fee to build in their subdivisions.
 Others charge a $1,000 reimbursable fee to ensure landscaping is completed.
 Know developer fees in advance.

-City and County Fees
+What are the City and County Fees?

 Within Northwest Indiana, a few cities charge up to $7,000 more for a building permit, and some areas require conduit for electrical wiring that could add up to $5,000 more a home.
 Call Steiner Homes to find out what communities charge higher fees

-Some subdivision covenants govern things like the amount of masonry and siding type, Steiner Homes will help you review the covenants and provide a quote for these items if needed.
+Some subdivision covenants govern things like the amount of masonry and siding type.
+Steiner Homes will help you review the covenants and provide a quote for these items if needed.

 In a few subdivisions, the curb is required to be cut out to create a driveway; however, in most cases, this decision is left up to the home buyer.
 Either way, we can handle this request for a nominal amount.

-Our team at Steiner Homes is exceptionally familiar with Northwest Indiana and can guide you on the location that best fits your needs, and your budget.
+Our team at Steiner Homes is exceptionally familiar with Northwest Indiana and can guide you on the location that best fits your needs and your budget.
 Call us for more info.

 Did you know

-In addition to lot selection factors, we, at Steiner Homes want you to be aware of various other expenditures in building a home so you can plan and budget accordingly.
+In addition to lot selection factors, we at Steiner Homes want you to be aware of various other expenditures in building a home so you can plan and budget accordingly.

-Construction loans include the interest, inspection fees, title work and miscellaneous costs during home construction.
-The advantages of a builder carrying this loan far outweigh the minimal costs to a home buyer, as a builder assumes the risk and insurance on the house; reports directly to the bank with a higher level of accountability having already established a relationship; and expertly expedites all draws and fee issues.
+Construction loans include interest, inspection fees, title work and miscellaneous costs during home construction.
+The advantages of a builder carrying this loan far outweigh the minimal costs to a home buyer, as a builder assumes the risk and insurance on the house, reports directly to the bank with a higher level of accountability having already established a relationship; and expertly expedites all draws and fee issues.
 Note: 80% of Steiner Homes’ customers prefer us to carry this loan.

 Engineering work is a normal part of building a home.
 This includes staking out the new lot and verifying the house is in the right location and elevation, i.e. the right height for a particular subdivision.
 Expenses vary depending on the level of complexity, as engineering septic and well systems take more time and labor.
 The costs are commonly passed on to the home buyer after they are established by the engineer.